 Striped bass—also known as rockfish or stripers—have been one of the most sought-after commercial and recreational fish in the Chesapeake Bay since colonial times.
 After bouncing back from a severe decline in the 1970s and 1980s, the striped bass population is once again below optimal levels.
 The 2018 Benchmark Stock Assessment indicated that the population is currently overfished and overfishing is occurring.
-In addition to fishing pressure, the health of the species is greatly dependent on the health of the Bay, which provides forage fish as prey and healthy habitats for feeding, spawning, and nursery grounds.
+In addition to fishing pressure, the health of the striped bass population greatly depends on the health of the Bay, which provides critical feeding, spawning and nursery habitats.

 Why are striped bass important?

 Striped bass are a key predator in the Chesapeake Bay.
 They play an important role in the food web by controlling prey populations.
 They also support one of the Bay's most popular commercial and recreational fisheries, generating hundreds of millions of dollars in revenue in the region annually.

-Striped bass are one of the top predators in the Chesapeake Bay food web.
-As a result, they must have enough prey—primarily small forage fish including menhaden and bay anchovies—available to them to keep their population healthy and the food web in balance.
-Strong fluctuations in the number of striped bass in the Bay could cause cascading changes throughout the rest of the food web.
+Striped bass are one of the top predators in the Chesapeake Bay food web, feeding on both fish and benthic invertebrates.
+Therefore, large fluctuations in striped bass abundance could cause cascading ecological changes throughout the rest of the food web in the Bay.

-Striped bass is a popular commercial and recreational fish species in the Chesapeake Bay for centuries.
+Striped bass have been one of the most popular commercial and recreational fish species in the Chesapeake Bay for centuries.
 Their size and fighting ability make them a top sportfish in the Bay, and their delicious taste makes them a favorite item on local restaurant menus.

 Striped bass are so acclaimed in the Chesapeake Bay region that the Maryland General Assembly designated it the Maryland state fish in 1965, writing:

 "Whereas, In the judgment of the members of the General Assembly of Maryland, it is a simple act of justice and of equity that this fine old Maryland fish should be honored by being designated as the official fish of the State of Maryland..."